 Little Bird

-I sat on the broken porch steps with a warm beer going flat between my knees, watching that mangy cat nailing the sparrow mid-air like it was nothing.
-The bird hit the concrete still flapping, one wing bent wrong, blood already leaking from its beak.
+I sat on the broken porch steps with a warm beer going flat between my knees, watching that mangy cat take the sparrow out of the air like it was nothing. the bird came down still flapping, one wing bent wrong, blood already at its beak.

-Feathers floated down slow while the little bastard twitched, eyes going milky, shit and blood squirting out both ends like the world was done with it.
-I didn’t move.
-Just took another dead swallow of beer and thought, yes, that’s how it goes—something alive one second, dead the next,
+feathers came down slow while the little thing twitched, eyes going milky, shit and blood going out both ends like the world was finished with it.
+I didn’t move, took another dead swallow of beer and thought, yes, that’s how it goes — alive one second, then not,

 the young opponent,